top of page

 Thus, it is important to be people-centered not only at the design level, but also at the process level.
 You need to consider the people you are working with and how a project may come to fruition.

-With Designing a Bicycle User Experience (BUX) now, I advocate for not just human-centered design, but also for a human-centered way of working.
+With Bicycle User Experience (BUX), I now do too.
 This, I hope, will help us reach seeing bicycle infrastructure that is aligned with people's needs in practice.

 Want to learn more about agile bicycle planning?
 Enroll in our online course, and check out our other instructional offerings.